 highly engrossed and very surprised.
 Quite a few familiar faces who all

 do an excellent job.
 Music score was top-notch; just as thrilling as

 Dark Knight or Inception's musical score.
 Cinematography on point.

 Overall great story based on a major crisis we are still recovering

 from.
 I tip my hat to the director and writers.

-E D I T: Although this is a good film, it is fiction therefore not accurate.
+E D I T: Although this is a good film, it is fiction.
 The film falsely portrays Henry Paulson as some type of hero when in reality he is not.
-With that said though it is a good film, and very entertaining for a political thriller but do yourself a favor and watch Inside Job also.
-Inside Job is much more precise, and highly informational.
-If you want to know the whole truth of what happened in the 2008 crisis you must watch Inside Job.
-I highly recommend watching Inside Job rather than Too Big to Fail.
+It's very entertaining for a political thriller but do yourself a favor and watch Inside Job.

 As a Real Estate Broker watching this movie, I felt all my beliefs on the subject matter of our current economic failings confirmed.
 The movie connects the dots and portrays accurately how big money is managed by big people.
 The little guy actually has no say at all and is just along for the ride.
 One also sees how fragile everything is if it doesn't work properly.
 One has thoughts of returning to farming and hunting and living in a nice cabin as a sure thing in these uncertain economic, misrepresented times.
 Also, our friends the Saudis are no where to be found in this movie which desperately searches for bail-out money.
 Trillions sit in the middle east frozen for fear of assinations if help is offered to USA is this commentors opinion...Excellent movie but no closure because we are still living in the problem....